 Tuesdays | 10 – 11:45am | LC 181 | Fellowship at 9:30am in Palm Court

 First Moms invites women in the throes of motherhood to come… just as you are!
 Gather with other mothers in an informal and casual setting to study and encourage each other in God’s grace.
 Come learn biblical truths for yourself and your families.
 Share joys and concerns with mentor moms who have been there.
 First Moms is a peer-taught class with a weekly lesson, small group discussion and a time for group prayers and praises.
 Childcare is available for infants up to elementary age for $5 per mom per week.
-Newborns are welcome to the classroom, if desired.
-Contact firstname.lastname@example.org or Christi Torano at email@example.com for more information.
+Newborns are welcome in the classroom, if desired.
+This spring we will study The Five Love Languages of Children by Gary Chapman.
+Contact firstname.lastname@example.org for more information.

 Fourth Tuesday of each month | 7 – 8:30pm | Living Room (Fellowship begins at 6:30pm)

-Join this amazing, diverse group of women with different points of view and encounter spirituality in everyday books.
-Contact Ada Fuller for information, 713-306-8267.
+Join this amazing, diverse group of women with different points of view as we encounter spirituality in everyday books.
+For more information contact email@example.com

-Blessings is a group of women who gather every Wednesday evening to discuss Scripture and other spiritual study materials to share experiences living and working in the Kingdom of God.
+Blessings is a group of women who gather every Wednesday evening to discuss Scripture and other spiritual study materials and to share experiences living and working in the Kingdom of God.
 The goal each week is to provide practical tools to encourage the practice of our faith in the world.
 All women are invited.
+New fall study begins September 4.
+We will read Flunking Sainthood by Jana Reese, taught by Lynn Hargrove.
+Reese's book is described as " a powerful reminder that the greatest work in our lives is not what we'll do for God, but what God is doing in us."
 For more information, contact Barbara Montgomery at firstname.lastname@example.org.

 This group of mothers, whose children range in age from infants to elementary school, study Scripture and share the challenges of being working, professional women while being wives and mothers.
-Meets every other Sunday through May.
+New fall study will be DVD series by Paul David Tripp entitled Getting to the Heart of Parenting.
+Open House/Meet and Greet will be on September 15.
+For more information or to register, please contact Pauline Ramos firstname.lastname@example.org or

 Centering Prayer is a time of communion with God, incorporating Lectio Divina, when we give ourselves to God for a short time without the distractions of the everyday world.

-Centering Prayer is a method of silent prayer that prepares us to receive the gift of contemplative prayer, prayer in which we experience God’s presence within us.
+It is a method of silent prayer that prepares us to receive the gift of contemplative prayer, prayer in which we experience God’s presence within us.
 It is where we come to sit in silence before the Lord and offer Him ourselves.
-We “intend” to lay down our will and let Him have room to come in.
-In the stillness and quiet of our soul we open our whole heart and mind, our whole being to God.
 This method of prayer is a movement beyond conversation with Christ to communion with Him.

 Lectio Divina literally means “divine reading” and is an ancient practice of praying the scriptures.
-During Lectio Divina, the practitioner listens to the text of the Bible with the “ear of the heart” as if one is in conversation with God, and God is suggesting the topics for discussion.
-The method of Lectio Divina includes moments of reading (lectio), reflecting on (meditatio), responding to (oratio) and resting in (contemplatio) the Word of God with the aim of nourishing and deepening one’s relationship with God
+During Lectio Divina, the practitioner listens to the text of the Bible with the “ear of the heart.”
+The method of Lectio Divina includes moments of reading (lectio), reflecting on (meditatio), responding to (oratio) and resting in (contemplatio) the Word of God.
+For more information, please contact Lesley Lilly at email@example.com or firstname.lastname@example.org.

 Thursdays | 9:30 – 11:30am | 5401 Fannin St (2 blocks east of FPC, across the street from St Paul's)